kaputnikGo/PilferShushJammer/README.md

 Note: Android 10 has new concurrent audio capture policy that means other recording apps can bump a prior recording audio app from the microphone. see https://source.android.com/compatibility/android-cdd#5_4_5_concurrent_capture

-Note: Can Android 10 have a trigger to the service so it can (auto?) reapply UI focus, mic hold and jam? as per [C-1-4] "the one that started capture the most recently receives audio", **however** C-1-4 is not labelled MUST, or SHOULD
+Note: Testing Android 10 auto-trigger to the passive service so it can reapply audio focus, mic hold and blocking - as per [C-1-4] "the one that started capture the most recently receives audio", **however** C-1-4 is not labelled MUST, or SHOULD

 **TODO:**
 - URGENT Android 10 concurrent audio test and fix
-- option (auto) to force reapply mic hold and jam as latest app using mic
-- check buffer size reported as being 2048 instead of device actual 8192, overriden with device actual
+- check buffer size reported as being 2048 instead of device actual 8192, overridden with device actual
 - .
+- test android.permission.BIND_ACCESSIBILITY_SERVICE (API >= 16 (4.1))
+- android 5.1 emu fail to restart jamming activity from dismissed (possible crap emu, inconsistent, gets an anr on service)
 - consider optional jammer state persistence over boot
 - consider min API bump to 23 (6.x)
 - rebuild the active jammer